nyc-crh/site/content/gallery/naacp-youth-council.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: NAACP Youth Council’s publication, The Challenge, describes activism against segregation.
+eventname: NAACP Youth Council’s publication, *The Challenge*, describes activism against segregation.
 caption: "This is a copy of the November/December 1947 issue of the NAACP Youth Council’s publication, also called *The Challenge*.
 Ella Baker served as an adviser for the Youth Council and assisted in its young members’ development of the publication.
-In this issue, Youth Council members describe their activism against segregation, including a \"JimCro\" probe into CCNY."
+In this issue, Youth Council members described their activism against segregation, including a \"JimCro\" probe into CCNY."
 archive_source: Schomburg Center, Ella Baker Collection
 source_link: https://archives.nypl.org/scm/20899
 copyright: Public domain.
 Courtesy of the Schomburg Center for Research in Black Culture.